vfile-message

 This package exports the identifier VFileMessageapi-vfile-message.
 There is no default export.

-Create a message for reason at place from origin.
+Create a message for reason.

 Parameters